immfly/flights-map/README.md

 }
 ```

-Passing this configuration is optional.
 So, you can specify only the configuration you want to change.
-For example, if you only want to change the **color of the land** and the **font size on markers**, this config has to be passed like *flights* data.
-Example:
+For example, if you only want to change the **color of the land** and the **font size on markers**, you have to set a property named **config**.
+For example:

 In **pure Javascript**, you can add this configuration in this way: